ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### POST Handler {#gid-post}

-The POST handler handles the public keys of the client to the group member's list and returns the symmetric group keying material for the group identified by "gid".
+The POST handler handles the public key of the client for addition the list of the group members' public keys and returns the symmetric group keying material for the group identified by "gid".

 The handler expects a request with payload formatted as a CBOR map which MAY contain the following fields, which, if included, MUST have the corresponding values: